myhdl/myhdl/doc/source/manual/reference.rst

    For more information about the restrictions on convertible MyHDL code, see section :ref:`conv-subset` in Chapter :ref:`conv`.

-The :func:`toVerilog` callable has the following attribute:
+:func:`toVerilog` has the following attribute:

 .. attribute:: toVerilog.name